eficode-academy/argocd-katas/README.md

 You need to have ArgoCD installed and running.
 All exercises should work on minikube, or kind.
 You can refer to the [installation link](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/) for how to install ArgoCD.
+You do not need the HA setup for the exercises.

 ## Repository Structure